 2. Fill out a questionnaire before 22 January

-On 15 January our admission officer will send a questionnaire to every student with a non-EEA nationality admitted to the (Research) Master’s programme per September of the relevant year.
+You will receive a questionnaire before 15 January if you hold a non-EEA nationality and have applied to the (Research) Master’s programme per September of the relevant year.
 In this questionnaire, you will be asked whether you want to apply for the AMS scholarship and you will be requested to write a brief explanation to support your candidacy.

 3. Review and first selection

 After 22 January our AMS committee will review the applications of the students who meet the abovementioned eligibility criteria.
 In your applications the committee will look at:

 - your motivation

 - proven affinity with academic research (course descriptions, transcripts and individually-written research papers)

 - extracurricular activities (cv)